What is eosinophilic esophagitis?

 What is the treatment of an eosinophilic esophagitis?

-Since the symptoms of an eosinophilic esophagitis are often confounded with those of gasto-esophageal reflux, certain people are first treated with medications called proton-pump inhibitors (ex: Pantoloc™, Prevacid™).
-Unfortunately these medicines are often ineffective in eosinophilic esophagitis.
-Since eosinophils are also found in asthma, the doctor will sometimes prescribe medicines that appear destined to treat asthmatics, such as inhaled cortisone (ex: Flovent™).
-But in this case, since he or she is treating the esophagus, the patient doesn't inhale the medicine - he swallows it.
-He must also be careful not to eat or drink immediately after taking the medicine.
-Sometimes, the doctor can identify specific food allergies in these patients using allergy skin tests.
-In this case, an elimination diet may be recommended.
+Given that eosinophilic esophagitis can result in symptoms of gastro-esophageal reflux, certain people are first treated with medications called proton-pump inhibitors (ex: Pantoloc™, Prevacid™).
+In order to control the inflammation found in the esophagus, a doctor may prescribe an inhaled cortisone puffer (ex: Flovent™) which is a medication also used in the treatment of asthma.
+However, since the patient is treating his/her esophagus, he/she must swallow the medicine instead of inhaling it.
+He/she must also be careful not to eat or drink immediately after taking the medicine.
+Sometimes, the doctor may identify specific foods that trigger the disease through the use of allergy skin tests or atopy patch tests.
+In this case, a diet that excludes these foods may be recommended.
+It is also possible that the doctor recommends from the very start to avoid certain common triggering foods without allergy tests.
 All forms of diets undertaken in this manner must be under supervision, so as not to cause nutritional deficiencies.
-Other medications for this disease are currently being studied.
+Other medications are currently being studied and have not yet been approved for use in this disease.